Election integrity at stake: Report highlights governance issues in the US

-Los Angeles/DNA - With less than three weeks to go until the November 5 presidential election, a new analysis warns that declining democratic accountability in the US means the power of American people's voice will be diminished.
+Los Angeles/DNA, 17 de octubre de 2024 (News Aktuell) – With less than three weeks to go until the November 5 presidential election, a new analysis warns that declining democratic accountability in the US means the power of American people’s voice will be diminished.

 The report, titled “Democratic Distortions and a Struggling State: The United States on the Eve of the 2024 Presidential Election”, highlights critical governance challenges that threaten the efficacy of the US political system.